 Our 2020 Tour was a huge success!
 TSCM is accepting deposits for 2021 now!

 Day 1: Tuesday

-For those coming from the United States, flights will depart on this evening, to arrive in Israel on Wednesday.
+For those coming from the United States or Canada, flights will depart on this evening, to arrive in Israel on Wednesday.

 Day 2: Wednesday